sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 <details><summary>Templates</summary>

 namaH!
-You might be interested in this project - https://rebrand.ly/grAma-dvija
+Are you interested in this project - https://rebrand.ly/grAma-dvija ?
+If not, please mention it to compatible Hindus on the "conservative" spectrum.
 </details>